-Our project connects a network of global hubs in a two year collaborative project exploring the concept of solastalgia.
+Our project connects a network of global hubs in a collaborative project exploring the concept of solastalgia.

 Understand how the mental health of marginalised communities is affected by changes in their ecosystems

 Understand the role that historical and contemporary violences faced by these communities plays in their lived experience of solastalgia.